jeremejazz/gospelslides/README.md

-# Shepherd's Grace
+# Gospel Slides

-Trying to create online tracts with revealjs.
+Sharing gospel tracts with RevealJS Slides.

-Website generated in Hugo.

-This site uses the congo theme while also implementing some code copied from Hugo Blox Builder and reveal-hugo.
+This site uses the [blowfish](https://github.com/nunocoracao/blowfish) theme while also implementing some code copied from Hugo Blox Builder and reveal-hugo.